This accessibility statement applies to the Future Quest website: www.futurequest.org.uk

-We’re always looking to improve accessibility.
-If you find any problems, or think we’re not meeting accessibility requirements, contact us at:
+We’re always looking to improve the accessibility of this website.
+If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact us at:

 The Equality and Human Rights Commission (EHRC) is responsible for enforcing the Public Sector Bodies (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018 (the ‘accessibility regulations’).
 If you’re not happy with how we respond to your complaint, contact the Equality Advisory and Support Service (EASS).